 Ortisei is a beautiful village with shops and cafes lining their cobblestoned, pedestrian-only main road.
 In the evening, you can unwind and enjoy the excellent cuisine at our wonderful 4-star hotel.
 Tonight marks the start of the Dolomites East 6-night tour – new arrivals will join the group for dinner.

-Ortisei – Today, we start with a cable car ride to a ridge high above town.
-Here, one of our favorite hikes in the valley takes you through the high scenic meadow trails of Seceda, beneath the rugged Geisler mountains, where you can look back across the valley on almost your entire route.
+Ortisei – Today, we might start with a cable car ride to a ridge high above town, and take a dayhike through high scenic meadows to the Brogles hut, where you can look back on almost your entire route so far and gaze upon the jagged needles of the Puez-Odle peaks.

 In the evening, you can unwind and enjoy the gourmet cuisine at your tasteful village hotel.
 This night marks the end of the Dolomites West 6-night trip.